What do you want to know about it?

 You can go to hotels - most have a bar in the cellar - like a party pub.
 Or you just follow the mob :)

-In Schladming http://www.skischladming.com/ there is the Night-race at the worldcup - also very good area and experience - skiing at night with floodlighting - amazing :) about 4 years ago
+In Schladming http://www.skischladming.com/ there is the Night-race at the worldcup - also very good area and experience - skiing at night with floodlighting - amazing :) over 5 years ago